-- Wearing a sun safe hat (see Hats). - Wearing sun safe clothing (see Clothing). - Applying SPF30+ broad-spectrum water-resistant sunscreen 20 minutes before going outdoors. - Using and promoting shade. - Wearing sunglasses that meet the Australian Standard1067 (optional). - Discussing sun protection with children and demonstrating a positive and proactive approach to the management of sun protection in the Service - Families and visitors are encouraged to role model positive sun safe behaviour. - Monitoring the UV Index and Daily Sun Protection times throughout the day. - Regularly monitoring and reviewing the effectiveness of the Sun Safety Policy. - submitting the Sun Safety Policy to the Cancer Council every three years to maintain SunSmart status (required if a SunSmart member)
+- Wearing a sun safe hat (see Hats). - Wearing sun safe clothing (see Clothing). - Applying SPF30+ broad-spectrum water-resistant sunscreen 20 minutes before going outdoors. - Using and promoting shade. - Wearing sunglasses that meet the Australian Standard1067 (optional). - Discussing sun protection with children and demonstrating a positive and proactive approach to the management of sun protection in the Service - Families and visitors are encouraged to role model positive sun safe behaviour. - Monitoring the UV Index and Daily Sun Protection times throughout the day. - Regularly monitoring and reviewing the effectiveness of the Sun Safety Policy. (required if a SunSmart member)